 Comparing Azure Virtual Desktop to AWS Workspaces

 Let’s say you work at Gnomes Inc, a company that produces garden gnomes and garden gnome designs.
 You just got word that the designers, call center employees, and finance departments are going fully remote.
-Thankfully, you’ve been keeping up to date with the cloud world and you know you can use either Azure Virtual Desktop or AWS Workspaces to provide virtual desktops for your co-workers, but which one should you choose?
+Thankfully, you’ve been keeping up to date with the cloud world and you know you can use either Azure VDI or AWS Workspaces to provide virtual desktops for your co-workers, but which one should you choose?
 Let’s take a look and help our little gnome friends out!

 Both products offer a lot of the same features such as remote connectivity from anywhere, using a native app or web browser, persistent file storage, deploying custom applications, so let’s look at how they differ.